mrocklin/thesis/matrix-compilation.md

 \label{sec:matrix-compilation}

-We put the software pieces together.
 We search for high quality computations to compute a set of matrix expressions.
-This will require functionality from the following sections
+This task will require functionality from the following sections

 *   Matrix Language \ref{sec:matrix-language}: extends SymPy to handle symbolic linear algebra
 *   Computations \ref{sec:computations}: describes BLAS/LAPACK at a high level and provides Fortran90 code generation
 *   Pattern Matching \ref{sec:pattern} and LogPy \ref{sec:logpy}: provides functionality to match a current state to a set of valid next states
-*   Graph Search \ref{sec:search}: traverses a potentially large tree of decisions to arrive at a "good" final state.
+*   Graph Search \ref{sec:search-direct}: traverses a potentially large tree of decisions to arrive at a "good" final state.

 These projects are disjoint.
 In this section we describe the information necessary to compose them to solve our problem in automated generation of mathematically informed linear algebra routines.